ixmanuel/creation-pods/README.md

 inversion control, dependency injection, factory method

 ### Goal
-Testable and maintainable code by avoiding hard-coded refeferences in methods.
+Testable and maintainable code by avoiding hard-coded references in methods.

 ### Benefits
 - Creating dependency objects only in convenience constructors.